Experimental Realization of Thermal Reservoirs with Tunable Temperature in a Trapped-Ion Spin-Boson Simulator

 Our method provides a useful tool for robust thermal-state preparation and for exploring finite-temperature open-system dynamics in purely bosonic and spin-boson models.
 With these capabilities, we move one step closer to emulating realistic chemical reactions \cite{marcus1993electron,olaya-agudelo2025open}, probing thermal entanglement \cite{valido2013gaussian,chanda2018entanglement}, realizing high-efficiency quantum thermal machines \cite{rossnagel2016engine,maslennikov2019fridge}, and examining quantum thermoelectric processes \cite{roy2010thermoelectric,tejero2025asym} to better understand the underlying mechanisms in their natural settings, as well as in the crossover conditions between the quantum and classical regimes \cite{barbara1996et}.
-Furthermore, resonantly driving higher-order motional processes with injected noise and laser-cooling tone offers a simple extension of our method, opening avenues to non-linear reservoirs and to structured, non-Gaussian bosonic equilibrium states.
+Furthermore, resonantly driving higher-order motional processes with electric-field and laser-cooling tones offers a simple extension of our method, opening avenues to non-linear reservoirs and to structured, non-Gaussian bosonic equilibrium states.
 With this extension, one can explore dissipative quantum phase transitions and non-equilibrium dynamics with non-linear decays \cite{shah2024dissipative,mylnikov2025twophonon,liu2025observationsynchronizationquantumvan}, as well as possibly stabilize non-classical states that enhance protocols for bosonic computation and simulation \cite{rojkov2024stabilizationcatstatemanifoldsusing,matsos2024gkp}.
+Lastly, our technique not only expands the toolbox for trapped-ion quantum technologies but may also find applications in other bosonic platforms, particularly superconducting circuits.

 \emph{Acknowledgments} -- G.P. acknowledges support from the Welch Foundation Award (grant no. C-2154), the Office of Naval Research Young Investigator Program (grant no. N00014-22-1-2282), the NSF CAREER Award (grant no. PHY-2144910), and the Office of Naval Research (grant no. N00014-23-1-2665 and N00014-24-1-2593).
 We acknowledge that this material is based on work supported by the U.S Department of Energy, Office of Science, Office of Nuclear Physics under the Early Career Award (grant no. DE-SC0023806).
 The isotopes used in this research were supplied by the US Department of Energy Isotope Program, managed by the Office of Isotope R$\&$D and Production.
 H.P. acknowledges support from the NSF (grant no. PHY-2513089) and the Welch Foundation (grant no. C-1669).